Drone as a First Responder (DFR) & Shielded Operations Programs

 Our programs are designed for small and mid-size agencies building practical DFR capabilities

-Level 3 DFR Enterprise System in action: fully automated deployment - usually used by agencies in large metro areas
+Highest level DFR system in action: fully automated deployment - usually used by agencies in larger metro areas

 Three Levels of Drone as First Responder (DFR) Deployment